 In row empty_blob() =================== col 1: 00 54 00 01 02 0c 00 00 00 01 00 00 00 01 00 00 00 42 7b b0 00 10 09 00 00 00 00 00 00 00 00 00 00 00 00 00 LOB Locator: Length: 84(36) Version: 1 Byte Length: 1 LobID: 00.00.00.01.00.00.00.42.7b.b0 Flags[ 0x02 0x0c 0x00 0x00 ]: Type: CLOB Storage: BasicFile Enable Storage in Row Characterset Format: IMPLICIT Partitioned Table: No Options: ReadWrite Inode: Size: 16 Flag: 0x09 [ Valid DataInRow ] Future: 0x00 (should be '0x00') Blocks: 0 Bytes: 0 Version: 00000.0000000000 Inline data

-Oracle reported the column size as 103 (84 + 16 + 1 for the lock byte, one for the flags, and one for the column length) when it should have been 39.
+Oracle reported the column size as 103 (84 + 16, plus one for the lock byte, one for the flags, and one for the column length) when it should have been 39.

-The Inode section (16 bytes) goes to the lob segment if you disable storage in row.
+The Inode section (16 bytes) goes into the lob segment if you disable storage in row.